amywork777/jewelrythingy/README.md

 2. Navigate to the "Environment Variables" section
 3. Add the following environment variables:
    - `TRIPO_API_KEY`: Your Tripo3D API key
-   - `OPENAI_API_KEY`: Your OpenAI API key (if you want to use the AI-Enhanced Image feature)
+   - `OPENAI_API_KEY`: Your OpenAI API key (if you want to use the Manufacturability-Enhanced Image feature)

-If the `OPENAI_API_KEY` is not provided, the application will still function, but the AI-Enhanced Image feature will use a simplified fallback mechanism.
+If the `OPENAI_API_KEY` is not provided, the application will still function, but the Manufacturability-Enhanced Image feature will use a simplified fallback mechanism.

 ## Local Development